Welcome to the official website of Jefferson County New York

 Youth and Young Adult Services

-The Youth & Young Adult Programs are available for those under the age of 25 (if you meet certain criteria).
-Our school year program runs the calendar year, while our summer program runs from July to August.
-Please find specific descriptions of the programs below.
+The Youth & Young Adult Programs are available for those under the age of 25

-Interested in applying for the 2023 Summer Youth Employment Program?!
+Interested in applying for the 2024 Summer Youth Employment Program?!

-The application period is from March 6 - May 26.
+The application period is from March 4th - May 31st

 We now have an electronic application!
-Scan the QR Code below to apply for the 2023 Summer Youth Employment Program.
-(The paper application link is in green below the QR code).
+Scan the QR Code below to apply for the 2024 Summer Youth Employment Program.

 .

-Scroll further down this page to find more information on how to obtain your original working papers
+Scroll further down this page to find more information on how to obtain your original working papers.

 .

 This program is separate from the Summer Youth Employment Program.
-Young adults between ages 16-24 may apply for this program.
+Young adults between ages 14-24 may apply for this program.

-The application for this program can be found here: Youth Employment Program Application
+The application for this program can be found here:

 .